General things to know about EVE Online before beginning:

 A few broad tips:

-- NEVER undock with PLEX, Skill Injectors, Skill Extractors, or Skin licenses unless you want to give them away by dying. read the top of this page for what to with them instead
+- NEVER undock with PLEX, Skill Injectors, Skill Extractors, or Skin licenses unless you want to give them away by dying. what to with them instead

 - make instant-dock & undock bookmarks for stations you frequent